iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> I had heard good things about this app, unfortunately the app cuts off quite frequently and this is really disheartening when you are in the middle of a run.
+If they get this bug fixed then I would give it 5 stars.<br> :date: __2020-12-27 21:06:48__

 > The app is a great idea and well thought out.
 Having a coach is nice and I like that it has a reminder feature.
 However, the app consistantly crashes at least twice during a run.
 Not so bad when you are on a walking session, but particularly annoying when you are running.
 I have set the recommended power settings for my phone but it still crashes.
 Also it often asks me to reset the trainer as the audio is not available or my phone is out of memory (not true).So nice idea if it worked properly.<br> :date: __2020-12-09 12:26:39__